 4 Objective

-The objective of this Rel-18 work item is to specify solutions in CT WG1 remit to support the attach procedure completion in the sparse LEO constellations with the limited number of ground stations.
+The objective of this Rel-18 work item is to specify solutions in to support the attach procedure completion in the sparse LEO constellations with the limited number of ground stations.

 The following work is expected in CT1:

-a network serving a UE over E-UTRAN satellite access to provide the UE with
+a network serving a UE over E-UTRAN satellite access supporting the enhancements providing the UE with

-an ATTACH REJECT message with a new reject cause indicating the procedure need to be suspended
+failure indication of the requested NAS procedure; and

-a timer value for the UE to indicate a proper time when the UE can re-attempt the attach procedure in the PLMN over the E-UTRAN satellite access
+potentially a timer value to indicate when the UE may re-attempt NAS signalling.

-the UE

-to handle the new reject cause and abort the attach procedure when receiving the new reject cause

-to start the timer with the received timer value and not attempting the attach procedure in the PLMN over the E-UTRAN satellite access until the timer expires

-NOTE: Other network functionality to enable the attach suspend and resume procedure is up to network implementation.
+an IoT UE operating over E-UTRAN satellite access supporting the enhancements

+handling the failure indication from the network; and

+determining when to perform a re-attempt of the requested NAS procedure, taking a potential network indicated timer into account.

 5 Expected Output and Time scale